Tangible steps for transitioning to a solarpunk civilisation.

 Permanent raised beds is an excellent way to grow your own vegetables.

-A cement pipe, vertically buried, with a lid can act as poor man’s earth cellar if the real one cannot be built right away.
+There are always exceptions; for instance, a cement pipe, vertically buried, with a lid can act as poor man’s earth cellar if the real one cannot be built right away.

 Here’s a simple list of long-storing crops to cover both nutrition and variety of taste: